Azure/azure-sphere-gallery/Grove_16x2_RGB_LCD/README.md

  SetRGBLCDColor(0, 255, 0);  // Set background Color Green
  SetRGBLCDText("Hello world\nSecond line!"); // two lines using '\n'
 ```
-Note that the Seeed Grove LCD RGB display is a 5v device, you will need to use a [Level Converter](https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide/all) to drive the display at 5v rather than 3.3v.
+Note that the Grove 16x2 RGB LCD display is a 5v device, you will need to use a [Level Converter](https://learn.sparkfun.com/tutorials/bi-directional-logic-level-converter-hookup-guide/all) to drive the display at 5v rather than 3.3v.

 ## Project expectations